Destanee Aiava

 Destanee Gabriella Aiava (born 10 May 2000) is an Australian professional tennis player.

-She has career-high WTA rankings of 147 in singles, achieved on 11 September 2017, and of 192 in doubles, achieved October 2019.
-Aiava has won five singles and five doubles titles on the ITF Women's Circuit.
+She has career-high WTA rankings of world No. 147 in singles, achieved on 11 September 2017, and No. 133 in doubles, set on 5 August 2024.

+Aiava has won ten singles and fourteen doubles titles on the ITF Women's Circuit.

-She made her Grand Slam main-draw debut after winning the 2016 U18 Australian Championships, granting her a wildcard into the 2017 Australian Open.
+She made her major main-draw debut, after winning the 2016 U18 Australian Championships, what granted her a wildcard into the 2017 Australian Open.
 She thus became the first player, male or female, born in 2000 or later to participate in the main draw of a Grand Slam tournament.

 Early life

-Aiava is Samoan descent; her father, Mark, was born in New Zealand to Samoan parents, and her mother, Rosie, was born in American Samoa.
+Aiava was born in Melbourne to a New Zealand father of Samoan descent and a mother from American Samoa.
+Her mother, Rosie, was a professional kickboxer and rugby player who represented the Australian national rugby team and her father, Mark, was a professional powerlifter.
+In 2005, at four years of age, Aiava watched Serena Williams win the Australian Open final and was inspired to begin playing tennis.

-Junior career
+Junior years

 2012–2016

 In 2012, at the age of 12, Aiava represented Australia at Roland Garros in the Longines Future Tennis Aces Tournament.
 Competing against fifteen of the top under-13 female tennis players, Aiava won the tournament and won the right to play alongside Steffi Graf in an exhibition match.
 The years following, Aiava mainly played on the junior circuit.
 In 2014, she won the Tecnifibre Tennis Central Championships and NZ ITF Summer Championships in New Zealand as well as Australian International's in Queensland and Victoria.
 At the age of 14, she won the U18 Canadian world ranking event in Montreal, Quebec.

-Professional career
+Professional

 2015–2016

-In early 2015, Aiava made her professional debut at the Burnie International after receiving wildcards in the singles and doubles, where she lost early in both.
-At the Launceston Tennis International, Aiava won her first professional main-draw match against Lu Jiajing.
-She also made the quarterfinals of a 15K tournament in Melbourne in April 2015.
-In March 2016, Aiava made her first career final at a $25k tournament in Canberra.
+In early 2015, Aiava made her professional debut at the Burnie International, after receiving wildcards into the singles and doubles draws, where she lost early in both.
+At the Launceston Tennis International, Aiava won her first pro main-draw match against Lu Jiajing.
+She also made the quarterfinals of a $15k tournament in Melbourne in April 2015.
+In March 2016, Aiava reached her first career final at a $25k tournament in Canberra which she lost, in three sets.
 In December 2016, she won the U18 Girls' Australian Championships and earned a wildcard into the 2017 Australian Open.
 She thus became the first player born in the 21st century to play at a Grand Slam championship.